Home » Time & Distance

 • When two bodies pass each other (one body may be stationary), the speed of passing is equal to the relative speed between the two bodies.

-• Objects like man, car, cycle, telegraph pole and tree are to be taken as point objects, with negligible length.
+• Objects like man, cars, cycles, telegraph poles and trees are to be taken as point objects, with negligible length.
 When a train of length ‘l’ passes such an object, the distance covered while passing is equal to the length of the train ‘l’.

-• Objects like train, platform and bridge have length which needs to be taken into account when approaching the problem.
+• Objects like trains, platforms and bridges have a length that needs to be taken into account when approaching the problem.
 When a train passes such an object of length ‘p’, the distance covered while passing is equal to the total length of the train and the object, i.e., ‘l + p’.
 This holds true even when the second object is another train.

 Travel & Meeting Problems